DanEscher98/my-little-toony/README.md

 Neovim plugin for [TOON (Token-Oriented Object Notation)](https://github.com/toon-format/spec) with rainbow column highlighting for tabular arrays.

-*Friendship is magic, and so is your data!* 🌈

 ## Features

 - **Syntax highlighting** via [tree-sitter-toon](https://github.com/DanEscher98/tree-sitter-toon)